IfeAdemola/multispectral-imagery-segmentation/Documentation/Presentations/README.md

-Presentation slides through the course if the thesis
+Presentation slides through the course of the thesis